krok-o/docs/content/api_reference/_index.en.md

 ## Paths

-### <span id="add-command-rel-for-platform-command"></span> Adds a connection to a platform for a command.
+### Adds a connection to a platform for a command.
 Defines what platform a command supports.
 These commands will only be able to run for those platforms. (*addCommandRelForPlatformCommand*)

 ```
 POST /rest/api/1/command/add-command-rel-for-platform/{cmdid}/{repoid}